Ray Boord: Early life and career

 Boord was born in Rotorua in 1908 to Francis Moss Boord and Agnes Jane Boord.
-His grandfather being one of the first European settlers in Rotorua establishing a farm in the 1860s.
+His grandfather was one of the first European settlers in Rotorua, establishing a farm in the 1860s.
 Boord was educated initially at Rotorua Boys' High School and later at Feilding Agricultural High School, where he became prominent in debating and was dux of the school.
 He was also a talented sportsman representing Feilding Agricultural at both rugby and cricket.
 He then became a sheep farmer for 13 years.

-He left New Zealand in May 1940 after enlisting in the army 21st Battalion.
-He served in Greece, Egypt before being promoted to lieutenant first class in February 1942 then seeing action in the Second Battle of El Alamein.
-He was wounded in action on 26 March 1943 and was also Mentioned in dispatches (MiD).
+He left New Zealand in May 1940 after enlisting in the 2nd New Zealand Expeditionary Force for service in the Second World War.
+Posted to the 21st Battalion, he served in Greece and Egypt before being promoted to lieutenant first class in February 1942, then seeing action in the Second Battle of El Alamein.
+He was wounded in action on 26 March 1943 and was also mentioned in dispatches (MiD).
 On 31 January 1945 he was promoted to the temporary rank of major before being promoted with the full rank on 19 May 1945 and was second in command of the 24th Battalion.
 On 5 July 1945 he was made commanding officer of the 24th Battalion and promoted to the rank of lieutenant-colonel.
 He returned to New Zealand in February 1946.